videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/setup-call/precall.md

 ---
-title: Precall | Video SDK
+title: Precall Setup | Video SDK
 hide_title: true
 hide_table_of_contents: false
 description: The pre-call feature allows users to configure their audio and video settings, test their devices, and view network statistics before starting a video call, ensuring a smooth and tailored communication experience.
-sidebar_label: Precall
+sidebar_label: Precall Setup
-pagination_label: Precall
+pagination_label: Precall Setup
 keywords:
   - audio calling
   - video calling
   - real-time communication
   - precall
 image: img/videosdklive-thumbnail.jpg
 sidebar_position: 1
-slug: Precall
+slug: precall
 ---

-# What is a Precall Experience?
+# Precall Setup - Javascript

 Picture this: before diving into the depths of a video call, imagine giving your setup a quick check-up, like a tech-savvy doctor ensuring all systems are a go.
 That's essentially what a precall experience does- it’s like your extensive debug session before the main code execution—a crucial step in ensuring your app's performance is top-notch.

 ## **Why is it necessary?**

 Why invest time and effort into crafting a precall experience, you wonder?
 Well, picture this scenario: your users eagerly join a video call, only to encounter a myriad of technical difficulties—muted microphones, pixelated cameras, and laggy connections.
 Not exactly the smooth user experience you had in mind, right?

 By integrating a robust precall process into your app, developers become the unsung heroes, preemptively addressing potential pitfalls and ensuring that users step into their video calls with confidence.

 ## **Step-by-Step Guide: Integrating Precall Feature**